xrdocs/ncs5500/_tutorials/chained-acl-for-ncs55xx-and-ncs5xx.md

 - This feature is not supported in egress direction.
 - ACL with object groups is not supported with common ACL as of now.
 - ACL with ABF is not supported with common ACL.
-- It cannot be configured on the same line card which has compression configured.
+- It cannot be configured on the same line card which has compression.
 - Atomic replace of the common ACL is not supported.

 ## Common ACL behaviour if hw-module profile is configured